jaredwins99/lrp-feature-attribution/README.md

 ---

 ## Graphical Dependencies
-Tabular data is often called "unstructured" because, unlike images or text, it has no spatial or sequential grid.
+Tabular data is called "unstructured" because it has no spatial or sequential grid unlike images or text.
-Even so, we can *impose* an arbitrary dependence structure and treat the correlation matrix as a weighted adjacency matrix on the feature graph.
+Even so, we can *impose* an arbitrary dependence structure and treat the correlation matrix as a weighted adjacency matrix on the feature graph (or network).

 That reframing lets graph-theoretic metrics describe the structure:
 - **Max eigenvector centrality** — how concentrated the influence is on a single feature